espoirMur/my-blog-gastby/content/draft-blogs/plans-first-100-days/index.md

 - [ ] Learning about recommendations systems and write a blog post
 - [ ] Organize a hackathons for all Congolese leaving in Kigali
 - [ ] Put 3 baselines models for Congolese languages on masakhane
-- [ ] Finish one blog
+- [x] Finish one blog
 - [ ] migrate the old blog to the new one and set up google analytic ans SEO
 - [ ] Complete the 2 course of Algorithms and Data Structure from Coursera

 Talk I need to attend to this year :

-Pycon Africa
+PyCon Africa
 Data Science Africa
 Deep learning Indaba
 NeurIps...
 Only if I finished the deep learning project on time